sustainabledevelopment-ghana/sdg-indicators/_pages/contact.md

 ### We are interested in your feedback regarding this website and its contents.

-- If you have questions about the statistics, data sources, or metadata provided for national statistics, please contact [sdg.secretariat@statsghana.gov.gh](sdg.secretariat@statsghana.gov.gh)
+- If you have questions about the statistics, data sources, or metadata provided for national statistics, please contact       <a href="mailto:{{sdg.secretariat@statsghana.gov.gh}}">sdg.secretariat@statsghana.gov.gh</a>

 - If you have suggestions regarding additional site content or data sources, please contact [{{site.email_contacts.suggestions}}](mailto:{{site.email_contacts.suggestions}})